 Bree Martinsen, PTA

-Bree has worked in a variety of settings including home health care, long term care facilities, and orthopedic outpatient clinical settings.
-Bree often works in the clinic; however, her focus is in pediatric therapy in the school based setting with children from kindergarten to Grade 12.
+Bree has worked in a variety of settings including home health care, long-term care facilities, and orthopedic outpatient clinical settings.
+Bree often works in the clinic; however, her focus is in pediatric therapy in the school-based setting with children from kindergarten to Grade 12.
 She has had specialized training in treating sensory integration/processing disorders, working with autistic children, and with children with cerebral palsy, traumatic brain injuries, Down’s Syndrome and a variety of other genetic disorders.

 Born and raised in Lander, she has been married for almost 20 years and has two sons.
 She enjoys spending time in the mountains and desert camping and four-wheeling with friends and family, gardening, and watching her children playing sports.

-Tammy Bushmeyer, MPT
+Tammy Bushmeyer, PT

 Tammy has a professional interest in pediatric physical therapy, especially school age children.
 She graduated with a Bachelor of Science in Physical Therapy from the University of Wisconsin in LaCross.
 The majority of her work experience since graduation has been working with children with a variety of developmental delays and diagnoses from infancy to 21.
 She is certified to administer Sensory Integration and Praxis Tests (SIPT).
 Tammy pursues continuing education in the treatment of sensory dysfunction.

 Laurie Paxton, OT/L

-Laurie happily returned to Wyoming after living near Amarillo, Texas for 13 years.
-Originally from Wisconsin, she graduated with a Bachelor of Science in Occupational Therapy from Mount Mary College (1980) in Milwaukee WI.
-Since then she has worked with people of all ages, although the majority of her experience is in pediatrics with children who are diagnosed with Down Syndrome, autism, cerebral palsy, various other genetic disorders and developmental delays, Laurie worked with the geriatric population most recently and found she truly enjoyed.
-She has special interests include working with children who have diagnoses in the autism spectrum, and those with sensory processing disorders.
-Laurie received pediatric NDT certification in 1985.
-Married for 27 years, she lives on a ranch near Riverton with her husband and their menagerie.
-They have 3 grown children who are in California, Wyoming and Illinois.
-She enjoys reading, hiking, working in the yard, riding a bike and the last several years run/walking with the completion of 3 half marathons.
+Laurie is an Occupational Therapist in Lander and happily returned to Wyoming after living near Amarillo, Texas for 13 years.
+Since her return, Laurie has worked with people of all ages, although the majority of her experience is in pediatrics with children who are diagnosed with Down Syndrome, autism, cerebral palsy, various other genetic disorders and developmental delays.
+Her special interests include working with children who have diagnoses on the autism spectrum, and those with sensory processing disorders.
+Laurie has earned her Pediatric Neuro-Developmental Treatment (NDT) certification.
+With the NDT certification, Laurie provides specialized care to pediatric patients with neuromuscular dysfunction using evidence based treatment.